nict-wisdom/rannc-examples/bert/README.md

 ### Combine computation of loss value

-The original script separates the computation of a loss value from the model (`BertForPreTraining`).
+The original script separates the computation of the loss value from the model (`BertForPreTraining`).
 To make the computation distributed using RaNNC, we combined it with the model.

 ```python